 Mayflies are fly fisherman’s best friend.
-They represent a major food source to trout in many of the aquatic insects lifecycle from the mayfly nymph to the adult.
+They represent a major food source for trout in many of the aquatic insects’ lifecycle from the mayfly nymph to the adult.
 Mayflies are an ancient aquatic insect with over 3,000 species still existing all over the globe.
 They need healthy clean freshwater to survive.

 These insects come in all different sizes.
 They can be found in a wide range of colors as well, from black to white, these insects cover the entire spectrum.
 They are found on every continent except for Antarctica.
 The species is so varied that thirty or more different species can inhabit the same piece of water.

 Mayflies are found in stagnant ponds to torrential mountain streams.
 They are active all months of the year, either below the surface or above.
 The main ingredient for mayflies is clean, fresh water.

 They mate in flight during their short adult life of 2 days or less.
 After the mating, the female releases her eggs and dies.
 While living, the wings are upright, in death, the mayflies wings are no longer upright, but lay flat upon the surface of the water.

 The life and times of the mayfly on the Mississippi — all twenty-four hours of it.